Charlie Rose Now: Age, Wife, Net Worth, Dead, Alive, 2025

 Charlie’s Statement – Acknowledging Misconduct

-Unlike others who faced allegations of sexual misconduct from several women, Charlie came upfront with a statement.
+Unlike others who faced multiple allegations, Charlie made a statement.

-In an official statement, Charlie acknowledged the sexual misconduct allegations instead of denying the claims.
+In an official statement, Charlie admitted to the sexual misconduct allegations instead of denying them.

 “In my 45 years in journalism, I have prided myself on being an advocate for the careers of the women with whom I have worked,” Rose said in a statement provided to The Post.
 “Nevertheless, in the past few days, claims have been made about my behavior toward some former female colleagues.